 Even those students who do not fit in the low- to moderate-income range can significantly reduce their college costs by making less expensive choices.

 When it comes to paying for college, net price is what matters.
-As the American Enterprise Institute says, net price is what students pay.
+Net price is what students pay.
 Sticker prices are the tuition and fees that colleges advertise publicly.

 The difference usually comes from the automatic aid that many colleges offer to low- or moderate-income students.